Mobile Home Tax Clearance

 We do not pro-rate mobile home property tax bills.
 Any pro-rations of the property tax bills appearing on the certificate, whether paid or unpaid, must be made between buyer and seller.

 If you are requesting a certificate for the first time, the completed form and HCD registration or title report can be submitted online, by mail, by fax or in person.
-Requests to reissue a previously issued certificate must include the $35 fee to
+Requests to reissue a previously issued certificate must include the $45 fee to reissue, and must be mailed or submitted in person.

 San Diego County Treasurer-Tax Collector